 12. Elephant Hawk Moth caterpillar

 The Elephant Hawk Moth caterpillar is a type of sphinx moth.
-Their beak has hooks that can break human skin, so be careful when handling them!
-They are also known for camouflage, creating a disguise by mimicking twigs or leaves.
+Its beak has hooks that can break human skin, so be careful when handling it!
+The caterpillar is also known for camouflage, creating a disguise by mimicking twigs or leaves.

 Elephant Hawk Moth caterpillars go through four stages: egg, larva, pupa, and adult.
 When they hatch from their eggs, they eat whatever leaves or plant life is available.
 The larval stage lasts about three weeks; then, it sheds its skin to become a pupa, where it will stay for about two weeks before emerging as an adult moth.